Article Translations: (Spanish)

 Before the first use, sterilize nipples and bottles in boiling water for 5 minutes.

 After that, you don’t have to sterilize your baby's bottles and supplies each time you feed your baby.
-Do wash bottles and nipples in hot, soapy water (or in the dishwasher) after every use.
+Do wash bottles and nipples in hot, soapy water in a basin that is only used for cleaning baby bottles (or in the dishwasher) after every use.
 You can get a store-bought countertop or microwaveable sterilizer, but it’s not necessary.

 Carefully follow directions on the label when preparing formula.
 Most store-bought formula comes in three basic forms: